 Wrestling-related channels: Samurai TV and GAORA

 I haven’t used this service but it comes well recommended.
-This website is the ideal choice if you want to watch Samurai TV or GAORA with an Android device as that is what the service is optimized for and from all accounts works very well.
+This website is the ideal choice if you want to watch Samurai TV or GAORA with an Android or iOS device as that is what the service is optimized for and from all accounts works very well.

 Japan Net TV